data61/anonlink-client/docs/blocking-schema.rst

 version
 ~~~~~~~

-Integer value that indicates the version of blocking schema
+Integer value that indicates the version of blocking schema.
+Currently the only supported version is `1`.

 .. _blocking-schema/config:

 config
 ~~~~~~

+Configuration specific to each blocking method.
-A dictionary of configuration to use different blocking methods Next we will detail the specific configuration for supported blocking methods.
+Next we will detail the specific configuration for supported blocking methods.

 Specific configuration of supported blocking methods can be found here: